SamTebbs33/year-3-notes/os/memory_management.md

 There are separate logical addresses for the kernel and for user memory.

 In a 32-bit arch, the kernel space addresses are the upper 1GB and the user space addresses are the lower 3GB.
 Kernel memory is protected against access by user processes.

+In a 64-bit arch, the kernel has the upper half of addresses and the user the lower half.

+## Page caches
+It is common to have repeated cycles of allocation and freeing the same kind of objects.
+There can be a pool of pages used as a cache for these objects (slab-cache).
+Maybe they